A Well Respected Man: Background

 Ray Davies composed the song based on a negative experience at a luxury resort in 1965.
 After a disappointing American tour, Ray was sent by Kinks managers Grenville Collins and Robert Wace to a resort in Torquay, where upper-class guests, who knew of his musical career, tried to coax him into joining them for a golf game.
 Ray recalled:

 They tried to make me one of them saying, "Come on, play golf with me."
 I took an instant dislike to them because the establishment draws you in and makes you one of them and that's as far as you can go.
 You can't break out.
-People like Lennon realized that.
+People like (John) Lennon realized that.

 The encounter prompted Ray to "use words more, and say things" with his songwriting.
 He described it as "the first time [he] actually stood back from what [he] was", a marked departure from the "boy-girl teenage angst" that had motivated his earlier songwriting.
 "A Well Respected Man" was then written as a reflection of this experience, while also utilizing the mannerisms of the upper-class Collins and Wace.

 The song also includes the word "fag", interpreted by Americans as a reference to homosexuality.
 However, Davies later said that this was not intended:

 I had naively meant a fag to either be slang for a cigarette or, at worst, that the well-respected man had been at public school, where [he performed] the most humiliating tasks.